-Mesothelioma is an aggressive cancer, and although it can develop in the pleura (outer lining) of the lungs, the peritoneum (lining of the abdominal cavity) or pericardium (the sac that surrounds the heart), the place of origin is not always as important as the behavior of the cancer cells.
-Ultimately, the way this cancer grows and moves through the body will determine the appropriate treatment and the prognosis.
+Mesothelioma is aggressive cancer, and although it can develop in the pleura (outer lining) of the lungs, the peritoneum (lining of the abdominal cavity) or pericardium (the sac that surrounds the heart), the place of origin is not always as important as the behavior of the cancer cells.
+Ultimately, the way this cancer grows and moves through the body will determine the appropriate treatment and prognosis.

 Detecting Malignant Mesothelioma

 Two different sorts of tumors can begin in the tissue that lines the lungs, the abdomen, the heart, and the testicles:

 - Benign tumors are localized, non-cancerous, and can typically be removed with surgery.

 - Malignant mesothelioma causes cancerous tumors in one area of the body, where they remain or spread to other areas of the body through the blood or the lymph system.
 This movement of cancer cells from the point of origin is called metastasis and indicates a later stage of the disease.

 Several tools can help “stage” the disease, or reveal the progression of the cancer.
 Imaging scans such as CT scans, PET scans, x-rays, and endoscopic ultrasounds are efficient means of diagnosis, and biopsies (both needle and surgical) can return clear, tangible evidence.
 These procedures range from non-invasive to major surgical events, but they are all designed to seek out abnormal cells in the tissues and help determine patterns of cancer growth.